-With the ongoing COVID-19 pandemic, the Community Facilities Coordinator had advised the Northern Trust that if the work was approved, it may not be feasible for the work to be completed in time for the children returning for the September 2021 term.
+With the ongoing Covid19 pandemic, the Community Facilities Coordinator has advised the Northern Trust that if the work is approved, it may not be feasible for the work to be completed in time for the children returning for the September 2021 term.
 As such, Northern Trust would consider an extension request for the work to be completed by September 2022.

-Proposed by Councillor Dunlop Seconded by Councillor Smyth and agreed that Members approve option 4 to proceed at an indicative cost of £56,300 plus an additional 20% for contingency plus fees.
+RECOMMENDATION: that Members approve option 4 to proceed at an indicative cost of £56,300 plus an additional 20% for contingency plus fees.